Ministry of Information and Communications Technology of Iran

-The Ministry of Information and Communications Technology, or Ministry of ICT (وزارت ارتباطات و فناوری اطلاعات) established in 1908, is responsible for postal services, telephones and information technology in the Islamic Republic of Iran.
+The Ministry of Information and Communications Technology, or the Ministry of ICT (وزارت ارتباطات و فناوری اطلاعات), established in 1908, is responsible for postal services, telephones and information technology in the Islamic Republic of Iran.

 Laying out and implementing policies pertaining to postal services is the functions of the Ministry of Information and Communication Technology (ICT), which is also in charge of issuing import licenses for certain communication devices and parts thereof such as a mobile phone.

 History

-The postal service in Iran was handled by a bureau before 1876 and all postal affairs have were done by a bureau.
-In the same year that it was formed, it showed success in terms of social and monetary value and then in the same year this bureau converted into a full Ministry by the ordered issued by Naser-aldin Shah.
-The order stated that, Amin-almolk, the Minister of Tasks and Council, be selected for executing the operations (postal services) of Ministry of ICT.
-After a year working as a Minister of ICT, in 1877, he resigned from the Ministry of Tasks And Council & decided to dedicate more of his time to the Ministry of ICT.
-During the 19th century, this ministry was administered by Amin-almolk, as the minister and Mirza Rahim as the deputy Minister of ICT.
+The postal service in Iran was handled by a bureau before 1876 and all postal affairs were done by a bureau.
+In the same year that it was formed, it showed success in terms of social and monetary value and then in the same year this bureau was converted into a full ministry in an order issued by Naser-aldin Shah.
+The order stated that Amin-almolk, the Minister of Tasks and Council, was selected to execute the operations (postal services) of the Ministry of ICT.
+After a year working as a Minister of ICT, in 1877, he resigned from the Ministry of Tasks And Council and decided to dedicate more of his time to the Ministry of ICT.
+During the 19th century, the ministry was administered by Amin-almolk as the minister and Mirza Rahim as the deputy minister of ICT.

-In 1882, a book was published (lithographed booklet named "the Tariff of the Great Post Office of Iran").
+In 1882, a lithographed booklet was published, named "the Tariff of the Great Post Office of Iran".
 It displayed maps of the telegram offices, post offices, pony post roads and postal network in the 19th-century Iran.
-That booklet talked about Iran having seven main and five secondary postal lines.
+The booklet talked about Iran having seven main and five secondary postal lines.
 After the late 1800s, there were no major revision to Iranian Ministry of the Post, other than the normal organizational and structural changes.
 After the presidency of Amir Kabir, new renovations appeared in the post of Iran.
 The posts during the era of Imperialists suspended the extracurricular activities were in suspension and the postal services became fast, according to the Amir Kabir"s discipline.